Donations

 Bequests can be easy to arrange.
 You should consult your attorney about the preferred wording, but it is possible for your attorney to add a bequest to your will or living trust in as little as one sentence.
 There are many ways to make a bequest:

-In addition to the above cash gifts, the HFAA accepts gifts of Hardanger fiddles for potential use in our acclaimed Adult Student Hardingfele Loan Program (http://www.hfaa.org/Home/adult-student-hardingfele-loan-program)
+In addition to the above cash gifts, the HFAA accepts gifts of Hardanger fiddles for potential use in our highly successful Adult Student Hardingfele Loan Program (http://www.hfaa.org/Home/adult-student-hardingfele-loan-program)

 Many of these gift types may have tax advantages for you as well.